pmean/build-website/text/99/circular.md

 output: html_document
 ---

-When your data has a cyclic or circular component
-- then the use of
-basic trigonometry can provide a statistical model that allows for cyclic effect.
+When your data has a cyclic or circular component, then the use of basic trigonometry can provide a statistical model that allows for cyclic effect.
 Examples of cyclic components are time of the day and wind direction.

 <!---More--->